yubint/youseai/README.md

 # YouseAI Project

-A project made for YouseAI internship
+A project made for YouseAI internship.
+It uses knox for token authentication, django_password_validators for password validation and email_validator for email validation

 ## API Reference